bnb-chain/greenfield-cmd/README.md

 Before generate keystore, you should export your private key from MetaMask and write it into a local file as plaintext .
 You need also write your password on the password file which set by the "passwordFile" field in the config file.

-Assuming that the current private key hex string is written as plaintext in the file key.txt， the following command can be used to generate a keystore file called key.json:
+Assuming that the current private key hex string is written as plaintext in the file key.txt, the following command can be used to generate a keystore file called key.json:
 ```
 // generate keystore key.json
 gnfd-cmd create-keystore --privKeyFile key.txt key.json
 ```

 After the keystore file has been generated, you can delete the private key file which contains the plaintext of private key.